wp-plugins/d12-mla-citations/readme.txt

 No. All your data is entered into your post as a shortcode, so you can edit your data in the shortcode.

+= A question that someone might have =

+An answer to that question.

+= What about foo bar? =

+Answer to foo bar dilemma.

 == Screenshots ==

 1. The plugin adds this button to your toolbar